 PFRS 17 is effective for reporting periods beginning on or after January 1, 2025, with comparative figures required.
 Early application is permitted.
-The adoption of the standard is not applicable to the Group.

 Deferred effectivity

 • Amendments to PFRS 10, Consolidated Financial Statements, and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture